Feast 28th August

 Blessed Thomas was born in Acton, near Nantwich, into an affluent and well-known Cheshire family, most of whom lived in the vicinity of Holford Hall, near Lower Peover, Altrincham.

-He was captured when he returned to Nantwich two years later, however.
-Uncompromising replies under questioning by the Anglican Bishop of Chester led to him being returned to London for trial but escaped his escorts when they were wrestling with hangovers from the previous night.
+He was captured when he returned to Nantwich two years later, however, and imprisoned in the Castle of West Chester.
+Uncompromising replies under questioning by the Anglican Bishop of Chester led to him being returned to London for trial but escaped his escorts when they were wrestling with hangovers from drinking heavily the previous night.

 The priest was almost caught a third time in 1586 when Sir Francis Walsingham raided London Catholic houses in the wake of the failed Babington plot to kill Queen Elizabeth I and replace her with Mary, Queen of Scots, narrowly making his escape from the home of Sir Richard Bellamy.

 Blessed Thomas, who used the alias “Acton”, stayed away from London for a while after that episode but he returned in 1588 to buy clothes.
-He was spotted by pursuivants after the Mass in Holborn and trailed to the tailors and arrested.
+He was spotted by pursuivants after the Mass in Holborn and lured into a tailor’s shop one of them owned and was arrested there.

 Blessed Thomas is remembered in the Catholic high school of his name in Altrincham.
 There is a panel picture of him in St Joseph’s Church, Sale.

-Sources: Nine Martyrs of the Shrewsbury Diocese by Kevin Byrne
+Sources: Nine Martyrs of the Shrewsbury Diocese by Kevin Byrne/ Memoirs of Missionary Priests by Bishop Richard Challoner